Easy Skillet Chicken Thighs

 Notes

-Store leftover chicken thighs in an airtight container in the refrigerator for up to 3 days.
+Storing: Store leftover chicken thighs in an airtight container in the refrigerator for up to 4 days.
+You can freeze for up to 3 months.

 Nutrition